Yuri Solodovnichenko

-Yuri Solodovnichenko is a Ukrainian chess grandmaster.
+Yuri Vladyslavovich Solodovnichenko is a Ukrainian chess grandmaster.

 Chess career

 In August 2021, he tied for first with Nikolas Theodorou, Szymon Gumularz, and Hristos Banikas at the Paleochora Open.
 He won the tournament on tiebreak scores.

 In July 2024, he won the Barbera del Valles Open A with a score of 7.5/9, half a point ahead of runners-up Michel Alejandro Diaz Perez and Kaustuv Kundu.

 In July 2025, he won the La Plagne Masters with an unbeaten score of 7.5/9.